 Create one virtual interface for each Direct Connect link you want to make to your SDDC.
 For example, if you want to create two Direct Connect links for redundancy, create two virtual interfaces.
 See VMware Configuration Maximums for limits on the number of segments supported by each private VIF.

 Before it has been accepted, a new VIF is visible in all SDDCs in your organization.
 After you accept the VIF, it is no longer visible in any other SDDC.It can take up to 10 minutes for the BGP session to become active.
-When the connection is ready, the State shows as "Attached" and the BGP Status as "Up" in the VMC Console.
+When the connection is ready, the State shows as Attached and the BGP Status as Up.

 What to do next